 6pm: turned HR25H off at mains for a couple of minutes and back on and it restarted, in 'boost' mode, then dropped back to slow after a couple of minutes.
 It is no use if it needs babysitting like this, but VA's tech support line was shut mid-afternoon when I tried to call...

-2011/12/31: haven't had to open any bedroom windows at all since MHRV went in, and condensation on bedroom windows seems to be reduced, though we haven't yet had a very tough test (sub-0°C night) yet.
-Also, cut-out hasn't happened again, and fan seems to be switching between low and boost modes appropriately.
+2011-12-31: haven't had to open any bedroom windows at all since MHRV went in, and condensation on bedroom windows seems to be reduced, though we haven't yet had a very tough test (sub-0°C night) yet.
+Also, cut-out has not happened again, and fan seems to be switching between low and boost modes appropriately.
 I hope to see reduced fluctuations in bedroom temperatures and reduced heat demand from not needing to open windows to disperse moisture and pong...

-2012/01/01: fan cut out again after about 90 minutes in 'boost' mode (somewhat after another long hot bath), though it had survived quicker/cooler showers and baths before that, and come on briefly to expell moist air escaping from the kitchen from time to time, as might be hoped.
+2012-01-01: fan cut out again after about 90 minutes in 'boost' mode (somewhat after another long hot bath), though it had survived quicker/cooler showers and baths before that, and come on briefly to expel moist air escaping from the kitchen from time to time, as might be hoped.

-2012/01/05: it looks like the fan isn't sloping slightly down to the outside (≥1°) as indicated in the fitting instructions, so condensation has run back through the fan and into the bathroom tonight after a bath.
+2012-01-05: it looks like the fan is not sloping slightly down to the outside (≥1°) as indicated in the fitting instructions, so condensation has run back through the fan and into the bathroom tonight after a bath.

-2012/01/30: in an exchange with 'djh' on GBF it turns out that tickle mode is giving us ~0.1ACH (air change per hour, for the whole house rather than just upstairs) and the (noisy) boost mode gets closer to the ≥0.3ACH suggested as 'adequate'.
+2012-01-30: in an exchange with 'djh' on GBF it turns out that trickle mode is giving us ~0.1ACH (air change per hour, for the whole house rather than just upstairs) and the (noisy) boost mode gets closer to the ≥0.3ACH suggested as 'adequate'.

-(UK regs may require 0.44ACH and PHPP says that DIN 1946 Part 6 requires a min of 30 m^3/h/person, min 0.3ACH, or about 8 of the the HR25Hs on trickle for this house, but there was also a suggestion that ~0.6ACH was the maximum even with MHRV that avoids unacceptable heat losses.
+UK regs may require 0.44ACH and PHPP says that DIN 1946 Part 6 requires a minimum of 30m^3/h/person, minimum 0.3ACH, or ~8 of the HR25Hs on trickle for this house.
+But there was also a suggestion that ~0.6ACH was the maximum even with MHRV that avoids unacceptable heat losses.
 My estimate from our experience is about 6l/s/person or 22m^3/h/person would be enough: not far off.